 If you haven't yet received the vaccine, you can ask your GP.

-Young people starting university
+Young people starting university aged 25 or under

 Various sub groups of meningococcal disease can spread quickly in areas where people live closely to each other: